Introduction to Procedures¶

 Monitoring and Auditing¶

-All relevant logs are consumed using the ELK stack and presented in real time.
+All relevant logs are consumed using the ElasticSearch, FileBeat and Kibana stack and presented in real time.
 The output is mainly presented as Kibana and Grafana views using a number of thresholds for the system events.
 The auditing system is described here.

 The output can be grouped in 2 categories: